PieAreSquared11/Life-In-The-South-Src-code/README.md

-# Life Where I Live
+# Life In The South

-Welcome to **Life Where I Live**, a thrilling Godot game where you navigate your car through a countryside filled with rocks and deer.
+Welcome to **Life In The South**, a thrilling Godot game where you navigate your car through a countryside filled with rocks and deer.
 Your goal is to avoid obstacles and survive as long as possible while enjoying the scenic landscape!

 ## Features